MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/charles-olivier-ipperciel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Research Assistants and Interns
+  - Former Members (2025)
 ---

-Charles-Olivier Ipperciel is a FullStack developer, currently working on improving data management within our application.
-Outside of work, he is passionate about running, cycling, and gym training.
-In his free time, he also enjoys developing small projects, mainly web applications.
-He is in his third year of a bachelor's degree in computer science, as part of the co-op program, at the University of Sherbrooke.
+Charles-Olivier Ipperciel worked on improving data management within the MEDomics platform.